 If you’re lumped into a high-risk car insurance category, there’s no one way to guarantee cover at a low cost.
 It’s worth comparing a range of providers.
 If necessary, speak directly to a provider that specialises in high-risk drivers.

 Here are a few major steps you can take to reduce your premiums.

 - Keep an eye out for discounts.
-Some providers offer discounts just for renewing online, choosing electronic billing or for taking a defensive driving course.
+Some providers offer discounts just for renewing online, for example.

 - Choose a higher excess.
 Your excess majorly affects your premiums.
 A higher excess can result in wiggle room for more important claims.